CiscoDevNet/axl-python-zeep-samples/README.md

 ## Overview

-This basic sample demonstrates how to use the Python Zeep SOAP library to provision a CUCM user, DN and phone via the AXL API
+These samples demonstrates how to use the Python Zeep SOAP library to read/update CUCM configurations via the AXL API

 [https://developer.cisco.com/site/axl/](https://developer.cisco.com/site/axl/)